davecheney/autobench/README.md

 autobench
 =========

-`autobench` is a framework to compare the performance of Go 1.0 and Go 1.1.
+`autobench` is a framework to compare the performance of Go 1.1 and Go tip.

 usage
 -----

-`autobench` downloads and builds the latest Go 1.0 and Go 1.1 branches and runs a set of Go 1 benchmarks for comparison.
+`autobench` downloads and builds the latest Go 1.1 and Go tip branches and runs a set of Go 1 benchmarks for comparison.

 Useful targets are